The Jealous God: Summary

 […] He had deliberately denied himself the one pleasure that had the power to transform his very notion of pleasure; he had committed all the other sins because of indolence or indifference, never stopping to calculate the price.
 He smiled; it was the same for the sin you enjoyed as the sin that you didn't.

 To spend the day talking to schoolboys about James I was, he reflected over his scrambled eggs, an anticlimax […].
 He smiled to himself: if he had been a savage he'd have been entitled to wear some special insignia […].

 "I'm glad you're so cheerful," his mother said.

 "It was something in the Guardian," he said.

 That very day, Vincent has an appointment with a senior clergyman about his vocation and once and for all makes up his mind not to become a priest.
 He also decides to see Laura again.
-In the meantime she has settled down in a flat of her own, and this is where they have sex for the first time, without Vincent confessing to Laura that he has recently made love to his own sister-in-law.
+In the meantime she has settled down in a flat of her own, and this is where they have sex for the first time, without Vincent confessing to Laura that he has recently had sex with his own sister-in-law.
 When, some weeks later, Maureen announces that she is pregnant again, he is afraid that he might be the father of her baby.
 Out of jealousy, Maureen writes Laura's ex-husband Robert an anonymous letter, urging him to make up with his wife again.
 Vincent and Laura split up again as Laura is not certain about her husband's intentions.

 In the end two instances of deus ex machina resolve the complicated situation.
 First, Maureen has a miscarriage, freeing Vincent.
 Then Robert commits suicide, paving the way for a Catholic wedding between Vincent and Laura, who are planning to leave the past behind and start a new life somewhere else.